 In early 2013, WordPress installations around the world were subjected to a global-scale brute-force attack.

-These attacks were caused by botnets (infected computer networks programmed to attack other computers with security vulnerabilities).
+These attacks were caused by computer networks infected with viruses and programmed to attack other computers, also commonly known as “botnets”.

 According to the Cnet report,